Hanly-Wijaya/NikeDockClock/README.md

 # Responsibility Info
 I am not responsible for the damage of you're Mac if it is either corrupted or damaged.
 No warranty is INCLUDED.
 If anything happens, fault goes on YOU.
 # Support Info
 If you need support, please [contact me](mailto:m4halgita@yahoo.com) or make a issue on this repository.
+(I can help with existing issues but cannot update the app)
 # Extra info for Developers
-If you would like a uncompiled copy of this app, please [contact me](mailto:m4halgita@yahoo.com).
+SOURCE CODE UNAVAILABLE.
 # Requests
 If you would like to add a request, either send it as an issue or [contact me](mailto:m4halgita@yahoo.com).
 # Changelogs